To start building up a query specifically for purposes, you can use the select() convenience method on Purpose itself.

 Specify the set of permissions you want to allow (or deny) in this policy.

-Specify either the names of groups, the usernames of users, or this all_users option to control who you want the policy to apply to.
+Specify either the internal names of groups, the usernames of users, or this all_users option to control who you want the policy to apply to.
 At least one of these must be provided.

 To then add the policy to the purpose in Atlan, call the save() method with the policy object you've built.